The Perfect Man (2005 film)

 The Perfect Man is a 2005 American romantic comedy film directed by Mark Rosman and written by Gina Wendkos.
-It stars Hilary Duff, Heather Locklear, Chris Noth and Ben Feldman.
-Shooting for the film began in May 2004.
+It stars Hilary Duff, Heather Locklear and Chris Noth.

-Teenager Holly Hamilton (Duff) is tired of moving every time her single mom Jean (Locklear) ends a bad relationship.
-To prevent her mother from making another bad decision, Holly has an idea: create a secret admirer who is the perfect man.
-However, things spin out of control and Holly has to improvise.
+Duff's character creates a secret admirer, the perfect man, for her mother.
+The film, despite being panned by critics, was a financial success, grossing $20 million against a production budget of $10 million.

 Plot

 Single mother Jean relocates every time she gets her heart broken, much to her teenage daughter Holly's dismay.
-Holly devises a plan to invent a secret admirer for her, so she will be happy and not need to relocate again.
+After moving to Brooklyn, Holly devises a plan to invent a secret admirer for her, so she will be happy and not need to relocate again.

 Overhearing her friend Amy's uncle Ben ordering flowers for a woman, Holly uses his advice on women (which she gets by telling him she needs help for a school project on romance), sending her mother orchids, other gifts and love notes, and is soon communicating with her mother as a fictitious admirer (who Holly names Ben) via the Internet.

 As her mother becomes more interested, Holly has to find a photo of this admirer.
 She sends one of the real Ben, and then devises the reason why they cannot meet in person: he is working in China.

-While she is developing the online romance between her mother and fake Ben, and preventing her mother and the real Ben from meeting in person, she finds herself drawn to a cute, artistic boy in her class, Adam, but is unwilling to get close to anyone as she is uprooted so often, to not have to say goodbye.
+While she is developing the online romance between her mother and fake Ben, and preventing her mother and the real Ben from meeting in person, she finds herself drawn to a cute, artistic boy in her class, Adam, but is unwilling to get close to anyone as she has been uprooted so often.

-As the charade continues, and as Holly spends more time with Ben while picking his brain for romance tips, she slowly begins to see qualities in him which make her believe he really is her mother's "perfect man".
+Holly spends more time with Ben while picking his brain for romance tips.
+She slowly comes to realize that he really is her mother's "perfect man".

 Holly asks for Adam's help to disguise himself as Ben on the telephone to break up with Jean.
-But he fails, as he is revealed to be harboring feelings for Holly as well, in effect telling Holly's mother the opposite of what was planned.

-The following day at school, Holly confronts Adam angrily because of his failed attempt to break up with her mother over the phone disguised as Ben.
-He apologizes, telling her that he just got distracted.
-Holly demands to know what he could have possibly been distracted by, and Adam admits his feelings for her by kissing her.
+But he fails, as he is harboring feelings for Holly and ends up telling Jean the opposite of what was planned.
+The following day, when Holly confronts Adam angrily because of this failure, Adam tells her that he just got distracted, then reveals his feelings for Holly by kissing her.